codeRIT/brickhack-mobile-ios/README.md

 * **Access Resources:** View the Devpost, Slack, and call emergency services if needed.

+# Updates & Contribution

+BrickHack 7 did not have an iOS application (due to it being an all-online event), and we currently don't have plans for BrickHack 8 (2022).

+Expect an update on this sometime in August!

 # Setup

 ### Installing CocoaPods (and related project-level dependencies):